 Bedsteads and Bedframes

-Do you have spare bed frames lying around but are unsure what to do with them?
-Rather than disposing of them in a dumpster, it would be helpful if you donated them to a ReStore instead of throwing them away.
-Even though you no longer require them, there are a great number of people who do.
+Do you have spare bed frames but are unsure what to do with them?
+Rather than disposing of them in a dumpster, it would be helpful to donate them to a ReStore instead of throwing them away.
+Even though you no longer require them, many people do.

 What kinds of donations will not be accepted at the ReStore?